fsteff/DatFS/README.md

 A DataObject can be a file, directory, symbolic link or just a blob of data.
 DatFS logically is a tree with DataObjects as nodes.
 A file or blob is a leaf node and a directory or a symbolic is a node that refers to one many further DataObject(s).<br>
-DataObjects are packed into Dat archives induvidially or in groups, depending on multiple factors.
+DataObjects are packed into Dat [HyperDB](https://github.com/mafintosh/hyperdb) instances induvidially or in groups, depending on multiple factors.

 ### [Routing](#routing)